python3lover/libkeepass-unicode/README.md

 Warning
 -------

-"this code makes no attempt to secure its memory"
+**This library makes no attempt to secure its memory.**

 Requirements
 ------------

-see requirements.txt
+Refer to requirements.txt (doesn't exist)

-KeePass 1.x support
+KeePass 1.X support
 -------------------

 Currently the v3 reader only goes so far, as outputting the raw decrypted data.